GratiaManullang03/next-portfolio/README.md

 ## Commands

-Type `help` in the terminal to see available commands.
+Type `/command` in the terminal to see available commands.

-## License

-MIT